noemimontobbio/pymsprog/README.md

 <br/>

 > 🚧 **This repository is under active development.
-> Please make sure you are using the latest version of the library – or at least v1.0.0,
+> Please make sure you are using the latest version of the library
+> (as per [PyPI](https://pypi.org/project/pymsprog/)) – or at least v1.0.0,
 > which is functionally stable, though some minor aspects may still change ahead of a full
 > stable release.** 🚧